Why is My CPAP Mask Leaking? Causes and Prevention Tips

 Lack of proper equipment keeps you from diving deep into the dreamworld below the surface.

-A CPAP machine works by increasing and maintaining the pressure in your throat to prevent the walls of your throat from collapsing during sleep.
-It's among the oldest but most effective treatments for sleep apnea.
+A CPAP machine works by increasing and maintaining the air pressure in your throat to prevent the walls of your throat from collapsing during sleep.
+It's among the oldest but most effective treatments for sleep apnea, but when a CPAP mask is leaking air, it can compromise your therapy and leave you feeling congested and tired when you wake up.

 These machines consist of several parts: tubes, filters, hoses, straps, connectors, headgear, filters, and--of greatest interest to us right now--masks.